JazminSantibanez/LoLPredictionML/README.md

 Comparison of machine learning models to predict the victory of a League of Legends game with stadistics of the first 10 minutes.

 ## Preparation

-Data clean up was performed and feature selection was made based on the context of the game.
+* Data clean up was performed and feature selection was made based on the context of the game.

+* Original database: [League of Legends Diamond Ranked Games (10 min)](https://www.kaggle.com/datasets/bobbyscience/league-of-legends-diamond-ranked-games-10-min) with 9879 records.

-Size of data: 9770 records.
+* Size of data: 9770 records.

-Features  `[blueTowersDestroyed, blueTotalMinionsKilled, blueKills]`
+* Features  `[blueTowersDestroyed, blueTotalMinionsKilled, blueKills]`

-Target variable: `blueWins`
+* Target variable: `blueWins`

-## Implementation
+## Models

 | Model | Precision | Confusion matrix | MAE & RMSE[^1] |
 | :---: | :-------: | ---------------- | ---------- |